Breaker Morant: Execution

 At 05:00 hours on 27 February, Witton was taken away and was allowed to say a brief farewell to Morant and Handcock, but was only allowed to see them through the small gate in the cell door and clasped hands.

-Shortly before 06:00 hours, Morant and Handcock were led out of the fort at Pretoria to be executed by a firing squad from the King's Own Cameron Highlanders.
+Shortly before 06:00 hours, Morant and Handcock were led out of the fort at Pretoria to be executed by a firing squad from the Queen's Own Cameron Highlanders.
 Both men refused to be blindfolded; Morant gave his cigarette case to the squad leader.
 His last words were reported as: "Shoot straight, you bastards!
-Don't make a mess of it!".
+Don't make a mess of it!"
 A contemporary report from The Argus on 3 April 1902, however, has his last words as "Take this thing (the blindfold) off," and on its removal, "Be sure and make a good job of it!"
 Witton wrote that he was by then at Pretoria railway station and heard the volley of shots that killed his comrades.
 However, Robert Poore, who attended the execution, wrote in his diary that he put Witton and Lieutenant Picton on the train that left at 05:30 hours.
 Thus, Witton would have been several miles on the way to Cape Town when the execution occurred.

-Personal life

-On 13 March 1884, Morant married Daisy May O'Dwyer (Daisy Bates), who was later to become famous as an anthropologist.
-Morant declared his age to be twenty-one, but he was actually nineteen, which made their marriage illegal.
-The Morants separated soon afterwards and never formally divorced.
-Daisy threw the Breaker out after he first failed to pay for their wedding and then stole a saddle and several pigs.

-Morant claimed, at a Court of Enquiry in South Africa, to have become engaged to one of two sisters in England, with Captain Percy Hunt being engaged to the other.